-When I was growing up, back in the seventies, my mother liked to sunbathe and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.
+Growing up, back in the seventies, my mother liked to sunbathe and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.

-Mother was a compulsive reader and every time she finished a book, she would proudly proclaim, "That was the best book I have ever read!"
+Mother was a compulsive reader and every time she finished a book, she would proudly proclaim: "That was the best book I have ever read!"
 Until she finished another book, then that would become the best book she had ever read.

 Of all the books Mother ever read, the one that sticks out most in my memory was Herman Wouk's The Winds of War.
-You just can't forget a novel as big as that lying around the house for weeks on end.
+You just can't forget a novel as thick as that lying around the house for weeks on end.

 One tranquil summer afternoon, sprinklers swishing and lawnmowers humming in the distance, mother put her swimsuit on, spread a blanket onto the grass, and set down to sunbathe and finish The Winds of War.

 Hours passed as she read obsessively while my brother and sister and I frolicked about.
-Until finally, down to the very last page, Mother got up for just a moment - as many avid readers do, in order to give reverence and pause before finishing a good book - and when she returned, she find our beagle, Deacon, gnawing and slobbering all over the tattered paperback and the very last page was missing.
+Until finally, down to the very last page, Mother got up for just a moment - as many avid readers do, in order to give reverence and pause before finishing a good book - and when she returned, she find our beagle, Deacon, gnawing and slobbering all over her tattered epic and the very last page was missing.